thelink2012/modloader/doc/readme/Readme.md

 - In-Game menu for configurations
     + Go to *Options > Mod Loader Setup*
     + When the menu is not available, do it manually by editing *modloader/modloader.ini* and *modloader/.data/config.ini*
+- Profiles, so you can have many games in one.
+    + Read *modloader/.data/Profiles.md for details*

 ### Have you found a bug?